 You can boil the pasta and finish cooking in the sauce of beans (Recommended if you want a soupy soup, because you will have less starch).
 Or, you can cook the pasta in the same soup, to which you add a little’ of broth.
 It will take a more creamy consistency thanks to the starch released from the pasta.
 Personally, I chose the second option.
 If you like mussels (definitely not miss the GRATIN MUSSELS) have a look at all my RECIPES WITH MUSSELS and now I bid you good day!

 250 grams maltagliati, sagne, fingering or tubes machine

 600 grams of fresh Borlotti beans already shelled or 250 grams of dried beans (soaked the day before or 600 grams of beans already cooked)

-- 1 kg of mussels
+1 kg of mussels

 4 ripe tomatoes piccadilly

-- a small piece of carrot
+a small piece of carrot

 a piece of celery

 Chili, to taste

 a clove of garlic

-- parsley, to taste
+parsley, to taste

-- extra virgin olive oil, to taste (I used oil "Carlo" dell'oleificio Barbera)
+extra virgin olive oil, to taste (I used oil "Carlo" dell'oleificio Barbera)

-- salt and pepper, to taste
+salt and pepper, to taste

-- vegetable broth, to taste
+vegetable broth, to taste

 While the beans cook, mussels open.
 If your mussels are already clean, jump to the next step.
 If you need to clean them, torn the fine vigorously (the fine is that dark filament protruding from the sides of the mussel) and wipes the valve with a retina, to remove any impurities.
-Once clean, washed mussels under running water.
-Put in a pan a drizzle of olive oil, the stems of parsley and a clove of garlic.
+Once clean, wash the mussels under running water.
+Put in a pan a drizzle of extra virgin olive oil, the stems of parsley and a clove of garlic.
 Heat and add the mussels.
 Cover and cook on high heat, until the mussels have opened, releasing their liquid.
 Remove the mussels from the pan and, When they have cooled, remove the shellfish from the valves and set them aside.
 Filter the liquid from the mussels with a dense mesh strainer.

-THE PAIRING: Greek di Tufo DOCG, Sertura company, Irpinia (Campania).
+MATCHING: Greek di Tufo DOCG, Sertura company, Irpinia (Campania).
 A thick white wine, with hints of white fruits (fishing) and wild herbs.
 The taste is full, with tropical fruit notes and a slightly bitter mouth end.